RAK4600 Breakout Board Quick Start Guide

 - Now, the RAK4600 Breakout Board is now working in DFU Mode.
 In the application, you will see the default status of the breakout board, as shown in Figure 73.

-- In the nRF Connect device list, search for a BLE device named “DfuTarg” and then, click on the “CONNECT” button.
+- In the nRF Connect device list, search for a BLE device named DfuTarg and then, click on the CONNECT button.

-- After connected, select the DFU Icon.
-On the Select file type, choose the “Distribution packet (ZIP)”, and press OK.
-This will then prompt you to select the zip file of the DFU package that you have downloaded.
+- After connecting, select the DFU Icon.
+In the file type selection, choose Distribution packet (ZIP) and press OK.
+You will then be prompted to select the ZIP file of the DFU package you previously downloaded.